ojarsbuddy/bbo/club_onboarding.md

 Special events when ACBL goes F2F.

 Already removed quite a few cheaters last few months and are working on more.

+### Phil noted 11.09

+BBO has turned off compatibility stars and profile pictures to improve performance, seems to have helped

+John mentioned his face to face game with tablets.
+The moderator offered to have a story with pictures in the Bulletin.
+John told him, the club does not allow cameras or phones.
+I did not mention the cameras in the tablets.

+Phone numbers will return to vportal SOON.

+Since covid started over 12 million\$ has been paid out to vacbs.

+Side note: ACBL seems not to have a plan for returning to f2f bridge.
+My opinion: online bridge will stay strong when f2f resumes.
+Someone mentioned players having to drive an hour to get to the game and preferring online.

+Discussion of people not wanting to play online because of cheating.
+Pointed out that there is plenty of cheating f2f.

+When f2f resumes, ACBL plans to give the clubs plenty of bonus point games -- details eventually.